merylye/merylye.github.io/_pages/about.md

 I combine conceptual, empirical, and interdisciplinary approaches to understand how AI systems influence human thought and behavior.
 Depending on the question, I draw on qualitative interviews and diary studies, behavioral experiments, surveys, computational analyses, and theory-building.
 My goal is to better understand how AI affects people and to inform the design and governance of AI systems that better support users’ long-term interests and wellbeing.

-I am also a [research assistant](https://datasociety.net/people/meryl-ye/) with Data & Society’s AI on the Ground team, where I study how people use general-purpose AI systems for emotional and mental health support, including both the benefits these systems provide and the risks that emerge when engagement-oriented technologies become embedded in care practices.
+I am also a [research assistant](https://datasociety.net/people/meryl-ye/) with Data & Society’s AI on the Ground team, where I study how people use general-purpose AI systems for emotional and mental health support, including both the benefits these systems provide and the risks that emerge when they become embedded in care practices.

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with [Malte Jung](https://mjung.infosci.cornell.edu/) and [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/) in my undergraduate research.